theRealAph/ScopeLocals/README.md

 initializing an extent local variable with some credentials.
 The framework then runs some piece of code (supplied by the user) that connects to a database.
-The `connectDatabase()` method then uses the credentials set by its caller's caller to determine if its caller to access the database.
+The `connectDatabase()` method then uses the credentials set by its caller's caller to determine if its caller may access the database.
 It is as if the `connectDatabase()` method has an invisible parameter to represent the caller's credentials, even though the caller itself did not pass them.